In Exercises 75–78, find the area of the sector of a circle of ra... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 75–78, find the area of the sector of a circle of radius r formed by a central angle θ.
 Express area in terms of π.
 Then round your answer to two decimal places.
-Radius, r: 4 inches Central Angle, θ: θ = 240°
+Radius, r: 10 meters Central Angle, θ: θ = 18°

 Verified Solution